Ensuring Access to Educational Programming and Activities

 Rainy River Community College provides services to people with disabilities, ensuring equal access to the College and our programs.
 We also assist faculty and staff in understanding and arranging for academic accommodations when needed.

-The Disability Services Office supports students with documented disabilities by insuring that they:
+The Accessibility Services Office supports students with documented disabilities by insuring that they:

 - Have equal access to educational programs and college courses

 - Can obtain materials and publications in alternate formats

 - Can utilize academic support and other services

 - Can fully participate in college sponsored events and activities

 Arrangements for classroom accommodations are made with the Accessibility Services Coordinator each semester.
 To be successful in college and in life, you need to learn to discuss your disability needs and become your own best advocate.